maryok9/alx-system_engineering-devops/0x00-shell_basics/README.md

-"ls -al": display hidden files in the current directory in a long format "ls -al": display hidden files, with user and group ids "mkdir /tmp/my_first_directory": creates a directory in tmp directory "mv betty /tmp/my_first_directory": moves file with the name betty to a directory in tmp directory cd -: changes back to the previous directory ls -al . .. /boot: displays hidden files in parent and boot
+"ls -al": display hidden files in the current directory in a long format "ls -al": display hidden files, with user and group ids "mkdir /tmp/my_first_directory": creates a directory in tmp directory "mv /tmp/betty /tmp/my_first_directory/betty": moves file with the name betty to a directory in tmp directory cd -: changes back to the previous directory ls -al . .. /boot: displays hidden files in parent and boot